 Mention you’ve noticed they have changed, and ask whether there’s something they’d want to share.

-If they want to share with you, listen to them without casting judgement.
+If they want to share with you, listen to them without casting judgment.

 Suggest that they also speak with a professional about what’s worrying them, so that they can get the best possible guidance and advice.

-This circles us back to the most important point – When you suspect you’re in danger of burnout, always consult professional medical help.
+Don’t allow a toxic and unfulfilling job to jeopardize your well-being.
+Bear in mind that mental health awareness can help you identify your symptoms promptly, break the mental health stigma, and most importantly — reach out for help.
+This circles us back to the most important point — when you suspect you’re in danger of burnout, always consult professional medical help.
 These tactics can only take you so far, but burnout is a serious condition, and you should take it seriously.

 ✉️ Have you ever experienced career burnout?
 How did you deal with it?
 Write to us at firstname.lastname@example.org for a chance to be featured in this or one of our future articles.